 no line north

-Their latest effort, Dreams of Trees, Part I will be available on limited edition CD and digitally on April 28, 2017.
+Their latest release, Dreams of Trees Part I, was made available on limited edition CD and digitally on April 28, 2017.
+Home spun once again, it was recorded and mixed by John Leonard at his basement studio.
 The first half of a split recording, Part I finds the band exploring improvisation and hypnotic rhythms (the Neu-Americana of “Line Drive”), folk-pop (“Butterflies,” “Sky & Sea”), train beats (“Under the Sun”), and the old weird America (“Sugar Baby” – Dock Boggs interpretation).
-Part II, to be released later this year, will maintain its folk leanings and delve more heavily into garage rock.
+Part II, to be released in early 2018, will maintain its folk leanings and delve more heavily into garage rock.

 Farther Out Beyond Today reviewed in the New Haven Independent, January 2015